acehoss/rnsh/README.md

 these into a destination hash that can be used to connect to your listener.

-Multiple listeners can use the same identity.
-As long as they are given different service names.
-They will have different destination hashes and not conflict.
+Each listener must use a unique identity.
+The `-s` parameter can be used to specify a service name, which creates a unique identity file.

+Listeners can be configured with a command line to run on connect.
+Initiators can supply a command line as well.
+There are several different options for the way the command line is handled:

+- `-C` no initiator command line is allowed; the connection will be terminated if one is supplied.
+- `-A` initiator-supplied command line is appended to listener- configured command line
+- With neither of these options, the listener will use the first valid command line from this list:
+  1. Initiator-supplied command line
+  2. Listener command line argument
+  3. Default shell of user listener is running under

-Listeners must be configured with a command line to run (at least at this time).
-The identity hash string is set in the environment variable RNS_REMOTE_IDENTITY for use in child programs.
+If the `-n` option is not set on the listener, the initiator is required to identify before starting a command.
+The program will be started with the initiator's identity hash string is set in the environment variable `RNS_REMOTE_IDENTITY`.

 Listeners are set up using the `-l` flag.